 - Planning, Environment and Climate

-Prior to pupillage, Jeremy was a part-time Planning Voice Caseworker for Southwark Law Centre.
+Prior to becoming a barrister, Jeremy was a part-time Planning Voice Caseworker for Southwark Law Centre.
 During that time, Jeremy:

 - Advised Extinction Rebellion on the refurbishment of council estates and the merits of challenging the decision to demolish, rather than refurbish, a council owned tower block, on climate grounds.